Bayesian history matching

-where $E[f(\boldsymbol\theta)]$ is the expected output of the computer model for that parameter setting, and $Var[f(\boldsymbol\theta)]$ represents the uncertainties around the computer model output for that parameter setting.
+where $E[f(\boldsymbol\theta)]$ is the expected output of the computer model aiming to match observations $y$, and $\mathop{\rm var}[f(\boldsymbol\theta)]$ represents the uncertainties around the computer model output for that parameter setting.
 In other words, a parameter setting is scored based on how different the computer model output is to the real world observations, relative to how much uncertainty there is.

 For computer models that output only one value, an implausibility of 3 is considered a good threshold for rejecting parameter settings.
 For computer models which output more than one output, other thresholds can be used.

 A key component of history matching is the notion of iterative refocussing, where new computer model simulations can be chosen to better improve the emulator and the calibration, based on preliminary results.